MetaQil® Frequently Asked Questions

 How does MetaQil® work?

-MetaQil has GRAS-listed ingredients including essential oils which are scientifically proven to comfort taste disorders.
+MetaQil includes essential oils scientifically proven to comfort taste disorders.
 These ingredients mask any bitter, unpleasant or metallic taste within the mouth.

 What are the ingredients in MetaQil®?